Nvelop

 You have a business challenge but want vendors to propose creative solutions.
 RFS documents leverage vendor expertise and encourage innovative thinking.

-Here's how to apply each RFX type in common procurement situations:
+How each RFX type applies in common procurement situations.

 RFI